The information-complete quantum theory: Other conceptual applications

 Now let us briefly consider the potential conceptual applications to cosmology.
 Obviously, the conceptual difficulty of applying usual QT to the whole Universe disappears in our ICQT.
-Actually, the ICQT is interpretation-free and does not need an observer as the observer is a part of the Universe; the description of the Universe by the ICQT would give us all information as it could be.
-The contituent parts in trinity are mutually defining and measuring in a specific dual entanglement structure, eliminating any subjective aspects regarding the current interpretations of quantum states---The existence of the Universe does not rely on the existence of potential observers observing the Universe.
-Their entanglement in the dual form encodes, without relying on any external observers, all physical information and can give all physical predictions of the theory.
+Actually, the ICQT is a \emph{self-explaining quantum structure} and does not need an observer as the observer is a part of the Universe.
+The Universe described by the ICQT is thus also self-explaining: The constituent parts in trinity are mutually defining and measuring in a specific dual entanglement structure, eliminating any subjective aspects regarding the current interpretations of quantum states---The existence of the Universe does not rely on the existence of potential observers observing the Universe.
+Entanglement in the dual form encodes, without relying on any external observers, all physical information and can give all physical predictions of the theory.